manolodd/opensimmpls/README.md

 Thanks folks!

 # HOW TO CONTRIBUTE

 OpenSimMPLS is opensource software.
-I encourage you to modify it as much as possible; but I would like you to send this modifications back and, hence, became an OpenSimMPLS contributor.
+I encourage you to modify it as much as possible; but I would like you to send this modifications back and, hence, become an OpenSimMPLS contributor.
 In this way, all the people will benefit from them as you are doing downloading and using OpenSimMPLS now.

 If you want to contribute to OpenSimMPLS project, follow these instructions:

 - Log in to your GitHub account.
 - Look for OpenSimMPLS project.
 - Select the <b>development branch</b> of OpenSimMPLS and create a fork in your own GitHub repository.
 - Clone <b>your</b> OpenSimMPLS repository to your PC or laptop.
 - Do all modifications in local, file additions or deletions, modifications, commits...
- - Push your modifications to <b>your</b> remote github OpenSimMPLS repository.
+- Push your modifications to <b>your</b> remote GitHub OpenSimMPLS repository.
- - Go again to yout GitHub account, choose your OpenSimMPLS repository and click on the tab "Pull requests".
+- Go again to your GitHub account, choose your OpenSimMPLS repository and click on the tab "Pull requests".
 - Then, click on the green button at the right "New pull request".
 This will guide you to make a pull request (send your modifications on your own OpenSimMPLS repository to OpenSimMPLS main repository from where you did your fork at the beginning).
 - Choose the development branch of manolodd/OpenSimMPLS as base branch to merge to.
 Then "Create pull request" (give a title and a description, please).
 - That's all; I will have your contribution and I will try to merge it into the development branch of OpenSimMPLS.
 Please, comment your contribution as much as possible; I have to be able to understand your contribution.

 REMEMBER!!!! all your contributions have to be compatible with Apache Software License 2.0 and you have to own all rights on them.
-And no source code contributions has to be compatible to Creative Commons - By.
+And no source code contributions have to be compatible with Creative Commons..

 # WHAT CAN YOU CONTRIBUTE?

-Lot of things.
+A lot of things.
 Most people doesn't have the possibility to contribute code.
-But there are lots of other thigs that are very important too:
+But there are lots of other things that are very important too:

 - Source code.
 - Translations.
 - Scenarios already designed.
 - Teaching units.
-Lots of <b>OpenSimMPLS</b> users are university techers.
+Lots of <b>OpenSimMPLS</b> users are university teachers.
 They use <b>OpenSimMPLS to teach network subjects</b>.
 If this is your case, share with everybody your teaching units: things you ask your students, exams, exercises based on <b>OpenSimMPLS</b>, and so on.
 - Documentation.
-Independently of your native language, there is an <b>OpenSimMPLS</b> user that also have the same native language.
-I've not the possibility of documenting everything, but if you do that, share it!
+Independently of your native language, there is an <b>OpenSimMPLS</b> user that also has the same native language as you.
+It is not possible for me to documenting everything, but if you can do it, share it!
 - Presentations.
 - New icons and graphics art.
 - Ideas.

 #### Thanks for contributing.